opnfv/doctor/docs/requirements/glossary.rst

         Virtualized non-volatile storage allocated to a VM.

     VNF
         Virtualized Network Function.
-Implementation of an Network Function that can be deployed on a Network Function Virtualization Infrastructure (NFVI).
+Implementation of a Network Function that can be deployed on a Network Function Virtualization Infrastructure (NFVI).